 They give birth in the warm waters of north Queensland and swim past Port Macquarie, where you can spot them from vantage points along the Port Macquarie Coastal Walk.

-For a closer look, join a whale watching cruise where you might get an eyeful of humpback whales breaching and spy hopping around the boat.
+For a closer look, join a whale-watching cruise where you might get an eyeful of humpback whales breaching and spy-hopping around the boat.
 Book your PortJet’s Ocean Blast cruise here.

-3- Surf and swim at these Port Macquarie Beaches
+3- Surf and Swim Port Macquarie’s Beaches

 From the town centre to Laurieton, a 20-minute scenic drive to the south, the beaches of Port Macquarie are as inviting as they are portrayed on the tourist postcards and billboards.